Attention: Change in Job Centers Opening Hours Learn More

 Scheme Benefits

-This unique Atypical In-Work Benefit Scheme celebrates the adaptability of private sector employees who worked shifts on weekends or after 6pm, with a basic salary not exceeding €20,000 per year.
+This unique Atypical In-Work Benefit Scheme celebrates the adaptability of private sector employees who worked shifts on weekends or after 6pm, with gross emolument income not exceeding €25,000 per year.
 Covering industries like accommodation, food services, manufacturing, transport, storage, and wholesale and retail trade, this scheme only applies to primary employment.
 It's a nod to the hard work of around 40,000 employees, injecting approximately €6 million into the Maltese economy, acknowledging the extraordinary efforts made during the year.

 The €150 benefit is a tangible acknowledgment of the commitment of workers in key sectors with unconventional hours.
 It encourages continued participation in pivotal industries, supporting the stability and growth of essential services.